CSCI-4611-Fall-2022/Lecture-2/README.md

 To work with this code, you will first need to install [Node.js](https://nodejs.org/en/) and [Visual Studio Code](https://code.visualstudio.com/).

+I also recommend you install the following useful VS Code extensions:

+- GitLens (makes source control easier)
+- ESLint (static code analysis tool that can flag errors)
+- JavaScript Debugger (essential for real-time debugging)
+- WebGL GLSL Editor (used for programming shaders later in the course)

 ## Topics

 - Installation and setup